core accessibility principles for modern frameworks

 How do I test dynamically injected live regions in SPAs?

 Use screen.findByRole() or waitFor() to poll for the element after route changes or async data fetches.
 Mock network requests to control timing and avoid race conditions in your test suite.
+Prefer a single persistent region that survives navigation over one mounted per message.

 Should I test aria-atomic and aria-relevant in my test suite?